zserge/zserge.github.io/input/nikl.md

 ----------

 * No .c files, until they are really needed
 * This implies - no build system.
-You can take any compinations of modules you need and just copy or symlink them to your project directory
+You can take any combinations of modules you need and just copy or symlink them to your project directory